killerdroid99/killerdroid99/README.md

 - 👀 I’m interested in ...web development
 - 🌱 I’m currently learning ...HTML CSS and JavaScript <-- Almost learned all major concepts
 - ⚛️ Mainly learning React framework and tried my hand on Svelte framework and for styling I mostly use TailwindCSS
-- 💞️ I’m looking to collaborate on ...any projects related to vanilla JavaScript
+- 💞️ I’m looking to collaborate on ...any projects related to vanilla JavaScript, React or Svelte
 - 📫 How to reach me ...ajempire09@gmail.com

 ![My GitHub stats](https://github-readme-stats.vercel.app/api?username=killerdroid99&show_icons=true&theme=cobalt)